marcopaganini/gosmart/README.md

 login process is bypassed.
 This happens because the library retrieved the token from local storage.
 The `--client` option is only needed because `simple` uses it to form the name of the file containing the token.
 You can also specify a `--tokenfile` option to force saving the token to a specific file.

+**Important**: A third party will have  *full access* to your SmartThings IoT network if they obtain your token.
+Make sure to save the token file in a safe location.
+By default the library saves the token file under the current user's directory.
+You can change this behavior easily by specifying a token filename during authentication time.
+Look at the examples for more details.